 Drama Club is one of our most popular clubs and allows students to “take the stage” at Arts Showcases and to collaboratively design their own theatrical works.

 A comprehensive education in music significantly enhances the overall creative and academic development of our students.
 Students can choose from several different instruments within our fully-equipped music room.
 They learn skills and individual discipline through intensive practice, rehearsal and critical reflection in small and medium-sized ensembles.
 They also receive weekly private or semi-private instruction during tutorials to develop superior skills on their given instruments.

 We also offer a thriving Vocal Music programme, and boast an active Choir that performs regularly at school events and showcases.

 Fieldstone Visual Arts courses are designed to encourage students to collaborate and experiment with a variety of media.
 This helps them to understand how to apply techniques in creative and effective ways.
 Our facilities include a wide range of materials and tools for use in acrylic and watercolour painting, screen-printing, sculpture, digital media and much more.

 Fieldstone invites students to join a wide variety of clubs, enabling them to develop new skills, bond with their peers and gain experience that can help them to build impressive university applications.
-Popular clubs include Drama Club, Photography Club, Math Club, Outreach Club, and Prefects (student government).
+Popular clubs include Dance Club, Drama Club, Photography Club, Math Club, Outreach Club, and Prefects (student government).